How to Evict a Tenant in 7 Steps (+ Free Quit Notices)

 Follow these tips to protect yourself from bad tenants and tenant scams in the future:

 - Record property condition: Inspect the property with your tenant at the beginning and end of their lease to record existing and new damages.
-In addition, landlords need to be aware of the difference between normal wear and tear and damage to their property, and landlords must use an apartment turnover checklist.
+In addition, landlords need to be aware of the difference between normal wear and tear and damage to their property, and must use an apartment turnover checklist.
 This step will make it easier to protect yourself if a problem arises, like hiding property damage when moving out.

 Bottom Line